Skip to main content

 vacant property insurance

 Seasonal homes are common in New Hampshire and Vermont.
 Homes are often left unoccupied during the year because of travel, seasonal use, and potential planned and unplanned vacancies.
-If your home is vacant, unoccupied or a seasonal property, is it covered under your homeowners insurance?
-Learn the difference between these terms and understand when you’re covered and when you’re not.
+If your home is vacant, unoccupied or a seasonal property, is it covered under your homeowner’s insurance?
+Learn the difference between standard, vacant, seasonal and unoccupied home insurance to know if you’re covered or not.

-That’s why you need to investigate vacant home insurance if you’re planning to travel for an extended period or are in the process of selling or renting your house.
+You should investigate vacant property insurance if you’re planning to travel for an extended period or are selling or renting your house.

 The difference between vacant and unoccupied